benjpac/playwright_playground/README.md

 Trying to figure out best practice for locator error handling.

-if (!locator) is used in pages/sidebar.ts, if (count === 0) is used in pages/main.ts, but I'm not thrilled with either solution.
+if (!locator) is used in pages/sidebar.ts

+if (count === 0) is used in pages/main.ts

+I'm not thrilled with either solution.
 Try experimenting with toPass().